tensorflow/community/rfcs/20190509-keras-saved-model.md

   ```
   model.save(path, include_optimizer=None, save_format=None, signatures=None)
   ```
+  - include_optimizer: (for SavedModel format) Whether or not the SavedModel should contain the optimizer.
+Note that even if this argument is `False`, any compiled losses and metrics are saved, since they are separate from the optimizer.
   - save_format: Either `h5` or `tf`.
 Specifies the format for saving the model.
 If left as None, the save format will default to tf unless the path ends with `.h5`, `.hdf5`, or `.keras`.